-SUBMISSIONS NOW BEING ACCEPTED.
-ENTRY DEADLINE FEBRUARY 1,2018.
+MONTANA FILMMAKER SUBMISSIONS ARE NOW BEING ACCEPTED.

-The mission of the Bigfork Independent (aka Indie) Film Festival is to support the local film community in Northwest Montana.
-Despite small budgets and hectic schedules, local filmmakers work together to put their vision on the screen.
+The mission of the Bigfork Independent (aka Indie) Film Festival is to support the film community in Montana.
+Despite small budgets and hectic schedules, Montana filmmakers work together to put their vision on the screen.
 Hardly comparable to Hollywood’s blockbusters, these films embody a lot more than big effects or spectacle.
 They embody the passion of the crews who created them, and we think that’s worth celebrating.
 Ultimately a film’s design is to be watched and enjoyed.
 Our mission is to create a place where local films can do just that.

-A live introduction will be provided for each block and filmmakers will provide a Q&A session immediately after the showing.
+A live introduction will be provided for each block and filmmakers will provide a Q&A session immediately after the showings.
 Audience members are encouraged to ask questions about the film and to directly interact with the filmmakers.
 The filmmakers honestly want to know what the audience thinks about their films.

 Film Festival Pricing